Skip to content

 Three rough personas:

 • Platform operators — the people who stood up ThinkWork in AWS and configure the tenant.
-They live under Threads, Connectors, Webhooks, Settings, and Observability.
+They live under Dashboard, Threads, Spaces, Tenant Agent, Webhooks, Settings, and Observability.

-• Agent authors — the people building and iterating on agents, templates, skills, knowledge bases, and guardrails.
-They live under Agents, Agent Templates, Skills, Memory, and Security Center.
+• Agent authors — the people building and iterating on the tenant agent, Space workspaces, folder specialists, templates, skills, Memory sources, and guardrails.
+They live under Tenant Agent, Spaces, Agent Templates, Skills, Memory, and Security Center.

 • Audit / observability owners — the people watching usage, cost, and safety.
 They live under Analytics, Security Center, Inbox, and the thread audit view.